sandstorm-io/sandstorm/README.md

 ## Caveats

-Sandstorm is in the very early stages of development.
-We want developers to start playing with it, but please don't rely on it for mission-critical data or security yet.
+Sandstorm is in early beta.
+Lots of features are not done yet, and more review needs to be done before relying on it for mission-critical tasks.
+That said, we use it ourselves to get work done every day, and we hope you'll find it useful as well.

 ## Installing the Easy Way